esa/torchquad/docs/source/integration_methods.rst

 Integration methods
 ======================================

-This is the list of all available integration methods for the *torchquad* project.
+This is the list of all available integration methods in *torchquad*.
-We are currently implementing new methods in our library.
+We are continuously implementing new methods in our library.

-For the code, please see the `code module <https://torchquad.readthedocs.io/en/latest/_modules/index.html>`_ or find our latest code at https://github.com/esa/torchquad.
+For the code, please see the `torchquad module code <https://torchquad.readthedocs.io/en/latest/_modules/index.html>`_ or find our latest code at https://github.com/esa/torchquad.

 .. contents::